J-morag/MAPF/README.md

-# CBS
+# MAPF - Multi-Agent Path Finding
-* This is an implementation of the Conflict Based Search (CBS) algorithm, written in Java 15.
+## An implementation of several MAPF algorithms, including Conflict Based Search (CBS), written in Java 15.
-* This project aims to create a modular implementation, to facilitate the easier development of future CBS variants.

 ### How to
 * How to create a single instance